Considering a DIY outdoor kitchen project?

 Now let’s review the assembly process with RTA.

-Before beginning a project with RTA… You must assess your current space first.
+Before beginning a project with RTA… You must assess your current outdoor living space first.

 A beautiful part of the RTA system is that there are no frames required.
 This leaves the cabinets hollow, providing plenty of space to run utility lines.